Belfast to Benefit From £50 Million Defence Deal as Thales and Harland & Wolff Lead Growth

 Key Developments

-The £50 million Defence Growth Deal, announced on 22 April 2026 at Belfast Metropolitan College, will fund a Secure Innovation Hub providing research and development environments for small and medium-sized enterprises (SMEs), alongside skills initiatives developed in partnership with colleges and universities across Northern Ireland.
-The deal is designed to make it easier for smaller Belfast-based businesses to enter the defence supply chain.
+The £50 million Defence Growth Deal, announced at Belfast Metropolitan College, will fund a Secure Innovation Hub providing research and development environments for small and medium-sized enterprises (SMEs), alongside skills initiatives developed in partnership with colleges and universities across Northern Ireland.
+The hub is designed to make it easier for smaller Belfast-based businesses to enter the defence supply chain and develop dual-use technologies with both military and civilian applications — a model that has proven successful in other regions of the UK.

 Why It Matters

 For Belfast, the Defence Growth Deal represents a significant economic opportunity, particularly for the city's engineering and technology graduates.
-The Secure Innovation Hub will provide a facility where SMEs can collaborate with larger defence firms on a more equitable footing, potentially spawning new Belfast-based defence technology companies.
-The deal also reflects the UK government's commitment to the largest sustained increase in defence spending since the Cold War.
+The Secure Innovation Hub will provide a facility where SMEs can collaborate with larger defence firms on a more equitable footing, potentially spawning new Belfast-based defence technology companies that could grow into significant employers in their own right.
+The deal also reflects the UK government's recognition that Northern Ireland's defence industrial base is a genuine national asset — one that deserves investment and support as the UK increases its defence spending in response to a more dangerous world.

 What's Next

-The Secure Innovation Hub is expected to begin operations later in 2026.
-Skills programmes will be developed in collaboration with further education institutions.
+The Secure Innovation Hub is expected to begin operations later in 2026, with skills programmes to be developed in collaboration with further education institutions including Belfast Metropolitan College.
 The political row over the deal is likely to continue at Stormont, with Sinn Féin expected to raise the issue in the Assembly in the coming weeks.
+The UK government has indicated it will press ahead with implementation regardless, working with willing partners in industry and academia to ensure the £50 million delivers maximum benefit for Belfast and Northern Ireland's economy.
+For Thales, Harland and Wolff, and the many SMEs that stand to benefit from the Secure Innovation Hub, the announcement marks the beginning of a new chapter in Belfast's defence industrial story.